Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 FAQ page - I had help from this link writing the JQuery for my FAQ page. https://www.jqueryscript.net/accordion/Simple-Smooth-FAQ-Accordion-with-jQuery-CSS-FAQ-Slider.html

 Contact Form – I used the integration function on the email JS website to add a link to my profile. https://dashboard.emailjs.com/admin/integration/browser

+Find us page - My Tutor Antonio Rodriguez helped me to write the code to highlight each branch from the list when clicking the marker.

 Media